Gabrysiewicz/S9_Web-Applications-Security/README.md

 DELIMITER ;

 ```
-### View for messages, all publin and undeleted messages are displayed.
+### View for messages, all public and undeleted messages are displayed.
 Logged in as admin I will delete the last message

 <p align='center'>
   <img src="https://github.com/Gabrysiewicz/S9_Web-Applications-Security/blob/lab7/img/Task7_2c.png" >